Revolutionizing AVM and Cerebral Aneurysm Research and Treatment

 - A mutation in the KRAS gene that causes its overexpression has been linked to the formation of brain AVMs.
 Dr. Oh and his team have developed a new preclinical model to regulate the expression of the KRAS gene testing whether the repression of this gene can stabilize or decrease the size of an already established AVM.
 If their hypothesis is true, then the team can try to target the gene with a class of inhibitors to induce AVM regression.

 Providing hope to patients and families

-Dr. Lawton, president and CEO of Barrow and director of the Barrow Aneurysm and Arteriovenous Malformation Research Center, leads the effort in transforming the lives of patients with neurovascular diseases.
+Michael T. Lawton, MD, President and CEO of Barrow and director of the Barrow Aneurysm and Arteriovenous Malformation Research Center, leads the effort in transforming the lives of patients with neurovascular diseases.
 He conducts research into the formation, underlying genetics, hemodynamics, rupture and computational modeling of brain aneurysms and AVMS.

 Dr. Lawton has treated over 5,200 aneurysms, more than 990 AVMs and 1,000 cavernous malformations.
 The support of donors like you allows BAARC to conduct vital research to explore the genetics, formation, and rupture of aneurysms and AVMs.
 Your generosity means that we can continue pushing the boundaries of care beyond our walls, leading to the development of groundbreaking new treatments that can benefit patients around the world.